History

 HISTORY OF THE CHURCH OF THE GOOD SHEPHERD

-Church of the Good Shepherd has been in existence for 100 years, since its inception as a preaching station on a Sunday in November, 1909.
+The Church of the Good Shepherd has been in existence for over 100 years, since its inception as a preaching station on a Sunday in November, 1909.
 The original first six charter members met and worshipped in the homes of interested people, and then a stable on East 235th Street, east of White Plains Road.
 In 1913, the members used a vacant real estate office on the corner of Richardson Avenue and East 238th Street (now called Nereid Avenue).
 Today the real estate building is now the Optimum Health Clinic.

 Herbert McCallion was the founder of Good Shepherd serving as its first lay reader.
 Mr. McCallion was succeeded by Harry C. Evans, Herbert Hawkins, Harry Robey, and Francis A. Sanborn.